henspace/text2lesson-docs/docs/learning-trail/missing-word-and-order.md

 This will make more sense when you try it, so copy the text into a lesson, and see how it plays.

+By default, the options are laid out in a row.
+Sometimes you might want them laid out in a column.
+You can define the orientation by following `123` with the `>` character followed by the orientation you want.

+- Arrange in a row:
+  - 123
+  - 123>row
+  - 123>line
+- Arrange in a column:
+  - 123>col
+  - 123>column

 # The learning trail